 As a leading manufacturer and distributor of building materials, at Boise Cascade®, we bring people, products, and services together to build strong homes, businesses, and communities.

-Since 1957, we’ve grown to become a leader in the building products industry throughout North America.
-Today, we are a Fortune 500 company with $7.9 billion in annual revenue (2021).
+We are a leader in the building products industry throughout North America.
+Today, we are a Fortune 500 company with $8.4 billion in annual revenue (2022).
 The Company is publicly traded on the New York Stock Exchange under the symbol BCC.

 Because our business is built on relationships, people are critical to our success.
 Our shared values drive our daily business decisions.
-With more than 6,100 associates at 55+ locations, we pride ourselves on being a consistent, reliable, and stable partner for our customers and suppliers.
+With nearly 7,300 associates at 65+ locations, we pride ourselves on being a consistent, reliable, and stable partner for our customers and suppliers.

 We operate two divisions, supported by a corporate shared services model.
 Capitalizing on the synergies of both manufacturing and distribution enables us to fulfill the needs for new homes and repair/remodel in the residential and light commercial construction industry.